 220. ANATOMY AND PHYSIOLOGY OF THE CENTRAL NERVOUS SYSTEM.
 Lectures and demonstrations designed to acquaint the student with the basic structure and function of the central nervous system.
 Emphasis on integrative activity as related to both normal and deviate oral communication.
-SPRING.
-[3] Mrs. Horton.
+[3] (Not offered 1965/66.)

-221. ANATOMY AND PHYSIOLOGY OF SPEECH AND HEARING.
-Lectures, readings, and demonstrations, presenting the structure and function of breathing, phonation, resonation, articulation, and audition.
-Emphasis on the fundamental physiological principles of speech production and the psychoacoustics of hearing.
+221a.
+ANATOMY AND PHYSIOLOGY OF SPEECH.
+Structure and function of the neuromuscular system involved in breathing, phonation, resonation and articulation.
+Emphasis on fundamental physiological principles of speech production.
 FALL.
-[4] Drs.
-Goldman and Sanders.
+[2] Dr. Goldman.